ilya16/audio-watermarking/README.md

 Implementation of the SVD-based audio watermarking schemes.

-Final project in [Numerical Linear Algebra course](https://nla.skoltech.ru) at Skoltech.
+Final project in Numerical Linear Algebra [course](https://nla.skoltech.ru) at Skoltech.
+Done by I. Borovik, K. Pongsirijinda, and J. Atorigo.

 See [demo](demo.ipynb) for the demonstration and comparison of the following approaches: